 HIVAN is seen in patients at advanced stages of HIV and AIDS, but it can also be see...

 A horseshoe adrenal gland is a very rare anomaly.
-It is also sometimes called a butterfly adrenal gland, fused adrenal gland or midline adrenal gland.
+It is also sometimes referred to as a butterfly, fused or midline adrenal gland.

 Horseshoe kidneys are the most common type of renal fusion anomaly.
 They render the kidneys susceptible to trauma and are an independent risk factor for the development of renal calculi and transitional cell carcinoma of the renal pelvis.